RandyGaul/cute_framework/doc/ecs/README.md

 ## Entities

 An entity is merely a collection of components that represents a "thing" in your game, like an enemy, the player, or other game features.
-Before an entity can be made an entity type must be registered with the ECS.
+Before an entity instance can be created an entity type must be defined and registered with the ECS.
 How to make components is in the next section.

 > Registering a new type of entity with the ECS.
 This registers an entity type named `Octorok` along with a list of components that each Octorok entity possesses.